Third Sunday in Ordinary Time, Year A

 Reflect, today, upon the mission you have been given by Christ to spread His Word.
 Say “Yes” to that mission and then look for ways, each and every day, to sow His Word.
-Expect much of the effort you give to bear little fruit in a manifest way.
-But have deep hope and confidence in the fact that some of that seed will reach the soil that our Lord desires it to reach.
+Expect much of the effort you give to unfortunately bear little fruit in a manifest way.
+However, have deep hope and confidence in the fact that some of that seed will reach the soil that our Lord desires it to reach.
 Commit yourself to the sowing; God will worry about the rest.

 One Good Reason for Mercy